chennaiherniasurgeon.com

 Complications of Umbilical Hernia:

 Although umbilical hernias are generally considered low-risk, complications such as incarceration (where abdominal contents get trapped) or strangulation (involving compromised blood flow) can occur.
+It’s also important to be aware of conditions like navel displacement symptoms that might be mistaken for hernias.

 Complications of Paraumbilical Hernia: